Ella-42/42_data_fetch/README.md

 - See who's on campus [FINSHED]
 - Serverless app [BREAKS TOS]
-- Threading [IN PROGRESS]
+- Threading [FINISHED]
+- Actual website to have everything in one place when I add more [NEXT UP]
+- Use own database and keep it updated (following GDPR) [NEXT UP]
 - Leaderboard
-- Actual website to have everything in one place when I add more
-- Use own database and keep it updated